Update on March 6: Added clarification from Mercedes-Benz.

-- Mercedes-Benz plans to develop a new global compact EV platform based on Geely's electronic and electrical architecture.
+- Mercedes-Benz reportedly plans to develop a new global compact EV platform based on Geely's electronic and electrical architecture.

 Mercedes-Benz is shifting the development focus of its new electric vehicle (EV) platform to China and plans to adopt the technical architecture of its Chinese partner Geely Auto (HKG: 0175, OTCMKTS: GELYF), according to a Chinese media report.